 1. Air Pressure is Everything

-That means finding as calm and clear water to dunk in and achieving the highest internal air pressure in your pad as possible.
+That means finding as calm and clear water as possible to dunk in and achieving the highest internal air pressure in your pad as possible.
 Calm and clear water is pretty straightforward.
 At home bathtubs and kiddie pools are popular choices.
 If those are not available, a plastic tote or utility sink can be successful.
 In the field, we hardly need to mention that lakes and ponds are likely better than rivers and streams, but there could be an ideal eddy out there for pad repair.

 As for air pressure, try folding your pad in half to force more air into a section of the pad than your lungs alone can achieve.
 Then work in sections searching for the steady streams of bubbles that indicate a puncture.
+Don’t forget to listen, too. sometimes the little hiss of air escaping will tip you off to the leak before you’ve seen any bubbles.

 2. Thoroughly Clean Surface of Pad Before Patching